ibm-cloud-docs/sell/service-pricing.md

 {: #add-plan-paid}

 By adding a usage-based pricing plan, you are indicating that you offer your product as a paid integrated product, and customers need to pay to use it.
 All information that is entered on the **Add plan** panel is displayed to customers in the {{site.data.keyword.cloud_notm}} catalog to help them purchase your service.

+When you add a usage-based pricing plan, you provide your suggested retail pricing information.
+However, {{site.data.keyword.IBM_notm}} reserves the right to set the final pricing for any product that is offered to customers in the {{site.data.keyword.cloud_notm}} catalog.
+{: important}

 To add a paid pricing plan for your service, complete the following steps: